Cleaning Your Refrigerator

-Cleaning your refrigerator and staging it may seem like an unnecessary chore, but many home buyers WILL open the door to look inside to see if there's enough room for all their things.
+Cleaning your refrigerator and staging it may seem like an unnecessary chore when selling your house, but many home buyers WILL open the fridge door to see if there's enough room for all their things.
 When I was a realtor, I saw this happen many times.

-Look inside anyone’s fridge and you may find a hodge podge of items crammed into every available space, with stacked containers teetering dangerously and the ubiquitous "science experiment" hiding in the back.
+Look inside anyone’s fridge and you may find a hodge podge of items crammed into every available space, with stacked containers teetering dangerously and the ubiquitous "science experiment" lurking in the back.

 The same is true of the freezer section, as well.
-I have had an avalanche of frozen meat slide out of my freezer on more than one occasion.
+I once had an avalanche of frozen meat slide out of my freezer and land on my foot!

 - Start by turning off the refrigerator.
 Remove everything, tossing food that has gone bad, condiment jars that are almost empty, and anything that has expired.
 I always find at least one product that I purchased once to try in a new recipe and never used again.

 - Once everything is out, remove all the drawers and shelves for cleaning.
 Before you do this, try to memorize how it looks and the order in which you removed them.
 Or, snap a picture of it with your cell phone.
 This will help when you go to put it all back together.